sharon088/IssuesExercise/README.md

 ### Troubleshooting
 - If the token is not set properly: You will see an error message indicating that the GITHUB_TOKEN environment variable is missing.
 Double-check that your .env file is correctly formatted or that you’ve set the token in your terminal session.
 - If you run into authentication issues: Ensure that the token has the correct permissions (i.e., the repo scope for private repositories or public_repo for public ones).
-- Rate Limiting: If you hit GitHub’s rate limit, the script will notify you.
-You will need to wait until the rate limit resets or use a token with higher privileges.

 ### Dependencies
 This project requires the following Python packages: